We would like to extend a warm welcome to all exchange students who have decided to come to Zurich and study at the UZH English Department.

 Choice of Courses

-Before you arrive, you should familiarize yourself with our course programme to get an idea of what courses to sign up for.
+Before you arrive, you should familiarize yourself with our FAQ for inbound exchange students and with our course programme to get an idea of what courses to sign up for.
 Please check the online course catalogue.

 Make sure the button at the top right of the page states the term you are coming for, HS = “autumn term” (Herbstsemester), FS = “spring term” (Frühjahrssemester).